 The roaster and burner carry a lifetime warranty due to the very high standard of construction it is pretty impossible to break.
 We do, however, always carry parts in stock in case you lose attachments.

 Yes, you will however need to put a barrier to stop guests touching and you fire department may require ventilation.

 The possibilities are endless, from whole lamb, hips of beef, 40 chickens, 12 pork bellies, 160lb pork butt or beef, even whole alligator!
 Our clients are finding out new creative uses for the roaster everyday.
 Baked apples, lasagna, pulled pork, even reheating pizzas for late night buffets, the roaster is sure to not disappoint.

 You will need to register your business with your local authorities.

-It is a good idea to attend your local Food Handling Course – often available online for a small fee.
+No, you don't have to be a classically trained chef, however it is recommended before starting a business in the food service sector that you have a general knowledge of basic cooking skills.
+It is also a good idea to attend your local Food Handling Course – often available online for a small fee.

 Backyard parties, 50th wedding anniversaries, graduations parties etc.

 Corporate open days, product launch, customer/staff appreciation events.